A Probabilistic Model for Forest Fires: APPENDIX: An one-dimensional model

-It follows that $Y$ is a geometric random variable with parameter $1-p$ \cite{Ro2}.
-Therefore, unless $p = 1$ in which case the whole forest will be burnt, we have that $Y < \infty$ almost surely (which means that most of the forest will be spared).
-Also \cite{Ro2},
+Notice that the conditional distribution of the random variable $L$ given $\{X(0) = 1\}$ is geometric with parameter $1-p$.
+Thus, unless $p = 1$ in which case the whole forest will be burnt, we have that $L < \infty$ almost surely (which means that most of the forest will be spared).